 Contributed clothing, food and meals were used in program support.
-Contributed supplies and professional services were used in program and general and administrative support.
+Contributed supplies and professional services were used in program and supporting services.

 In valuing contributed food and meals, clothing, supplies, and services, MUST estimated the fair value based on established value for comparable goods by national organizations.
 In valuing contributed services, MUST estimated fair value based on current rates for similar services.